Who Is Vortic Watches And What Do They Do?

 Current Collections & Offerings

-At the time of writing there are five distinct services and product offerings:
+As of mid-2022, there are five distinct services and product offerings:

-- American Artisan Series – As seen in the article
+- American Artisan Series – As seen in this article

 - Railroad Edition – Made from vintage railroad grade movements